michelta00/wizard/doxygen_overview.md

 ## 4 Play the Game

 Once a client is started, the connection panel shows up.
-Here every player can enter the server address and port (in most cases the default input can be left unchanged), as well as their player name.
-If the player name chosen already exists in the game, a number will be automatically added to the name.
+Here every player can enter the server address and port (in most cases, the default input can be left unchanged), as well as their player name.
+If the player name chosen already exists in the game, a number will be automatically added to the name (e.g., Marie_2).
 Next to these input fields, a *Rules* button is shown on the bottom right of the screen.
 The button will be shown throughout the whole game and can be clicked to access the rules whenever needed.